MdShimulMahmud/information-management-system-for-educational-institution/README.md

 ### Validation

-- Every Input Field is validated.
+- Every input field is validated.

 - When someone will be trying to create a new information of any student, teacher, class and parent information, he must be inputed the valid information, otherwise it shows the error message.<br/>

   ![Validation](DS_Store/validation.png)